chadrem/market_bot/README.markdown

     # Print the first app.
     puts dev.result.first.inspect

+## Language and Country support

+Market Bot defaults to USA and English.
+You can specify a country and a language to override the defaults when creating objects:

+    chart = MarketBot::Play::Chart.new('topselling_paid', 'BUSINESS', country: 'jp', lang: 'ja') chart.update

+    app = MarketBot::Play::App.new('com.facebook.katana', country: 'jp', lang: 'ja') app.update

 ## Excessive Use

 Google will block your IP address if you attempt to scrape large quantities of data.